Outcomes for women with ovarian cancer are slowly improving but the 5-year survival-rate is still only ~40%.

 Led by Professor Anna deFazio, University of Sydney Chair of Translational Cancer Research, the program involves teams of researchers from the:

 The study involves the collection of cancer tissue and blood samples from women diagnosed with ovarian cancer, along with detailed clinical data relating to their cancer diagnosis and treatment.
 Molecular profiling of the cancer tissue and correlation with clinical data will allow researchers to better understand the characteristics of ovarian cancer at diagnosis and also to understand changes that may occur over time.

 A newly established Molecular Tumour Board and an online portal for the visualisation of molecular profiling results will enhance the multidisciplinary team’s ability to tailor treatment to suit the individual patient based on the molecular characteristics of their cancer cells.

-The INOVATe program is funded by a Translational Program Grant from the Cancer Institute NSW.
+The INOVATe program has been funded by Translational Program Grants from the Cancer Institute NSW and Cancer Council NSW.

 The overarching goal of this research is to develop a personalised approach to the management of women with ovarian cancer based on genomic profiles of their tumours, and by using this information to incorporate novel therapeutic opportunities and new molecular targeted agents.

 In this program, the processes will be developed for intensive molecular testing on primary tumours, samples collected at relapse (ascites and biopsies) and circulating tumour DNA.
 Genomic biomarkers to predict treatment response will be assessed and molecular testing will be used to assist in the selection of patients for clinical trials of targeted agents.

 - To integrate molecular pathology into current models of multidisciplinary care.